pingcap/docs-cn/FAQ.md

 #### Wormhole

 Wormhole is a data synchronization service, which enables the user to easily synchronize all the data or synchronize incrementally using Web console.
 It supports multiple types of data migration, such as from MySQL to TiDB, and from MongoDB to TiDB.

+#### If the machine that Syncer is in is broken and the directory of the `syncer.meta` file is lost, what should I do?

+When you synchronize data using Syncer GTID, the `syncer.meta` file is constantly updated during the synchronization process.
+The current version of Syncer does not contain the design for high availability.
+The `syncer.meta` configuration file of Syncer is directly stored on the hard disks, which is similar to other tools in the MySQL ecosystem, such as mydumper.

+Two solutions:

+- Put the `syncer.meta` file in a relatively secure disk.
+For example, use disks with RAID 1.
+- Restore the location information of history synchronization according to the monitoring data that Syncer reports to Prometheus regularly.
+But the location information might be inaccurate due to the delay when a large amount of data is synchronized.

 ### Migrate the traffic